Broward school officials headed to NYC to recruit teachers despite local layoffs

 Florida’s High School Freshmen To Benefit From Early College And Career Planning

 A requirement by the state has helped incoming high school freshmen prepare for college or the workforce.
-Local school districts project last year’s eighth graders will benefit from the statewide middle school Career and Education Planning course, and will enter high school this fall equipped with a career goal and a [...]
+Local school districts project last year’s eighth graders will benefit from the statewide middle school Career and Education Planning course, and will enter high school this fall equipped with a career goal and a personalized plan to help [...]